 Instead, there are many proven treatments for sleep apnea that are better choices.
 CPAP is proven to be almost 100% effective treatment, when it’s used properly.
 And for people who don’t tolerate or don’t want CPAP, oral appliances can give great results with better comfort and ease.
 And there are even more treatment options for other people to help them get the treatment that’s most suited to them.

-To find the best, proven treatment for your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+To find the best, proven treatment for your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.